Code-Institute-Submissions/chrisshortlaw-chrisshortlaw.github.io/README.md

 #### index.html
 - NavBar - Allows users to navigate the site, fixed to top of screen so users always have means of navigation, provides useful outline of site and sections.
 - Landing Page: Hero & CTA.
 Hero image reinforces color theme, call to action includes a button linking users to sign up page.
+- Location & contact section
+- Customer quotes section
+- Services section - classes & personal training
+- Section on meet our trainers
+- Footer (to be reworked/styled)

+##### classes-morning.html

+- Responsive page with hero image, and list of classes.
+Uses Bulma's responsive tiles to display individual classes.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future: